sustrik/ribosome/README.md

 A common task with code generation is to insert separators between the items of a list.
 Ribosome provides '/!separate' command to help with the task.
-The command must precede a Ruby loop (for, while, each or similar) and takes a single parameter, the text to use as a separator:
+The command must precede a JavaScript/Ruby loop (for, while or similar) and takes a single parameter, the text to use as a separator:

 *JavaScript:*
 ```